mariyagolchin/projects/README.md

 **Authors:** M. Golchinpour, M. Dousti, N. Esfehani, A. Fotuhi Siahpirani
 **Status:** In progress
 **Description:**
 This project reviews and implements computational strategies for predicting transcription factor binding sites (TFBSs), with a focus on deep learning and motif-based approaches.
-Using ChIP-seq and DNase-seq data from cell lines (K562, GM12878), we generated positive and negative training sets and explored TFBS prediction using models like DanQ.
+Using ChIP-seq and DNase-seq data from cell lines (K562, GM12878), we generated positive and negative training sets and explored TFBS prediction using models like DanQ.<br>
  🔗 [Private Project Link:](https://github.com/mariyagolchin/TFBS-Prediction))

 # Bioinformatics Coursework Projects